 - 11 Paid Holidays per year

-- 13 Days Paid Annual Leave per Year to start (up to 21 days per year depending on length of service)
+- 13-21 Days Paid Annual Leave per Year (depending on length of service)

 - Flexible Benefits Plan (Includes Health, Dental, Vision)